Cape Eleuthera Foundation Directors

 Ernie Parizeau is a venture partner at Norwest Venture Partners, a venture capital firm.
 He joined the firm in 1984 and opened its Boston office in 1989.
 Ernie is also an Adjunct Professor of Entrepreneurship at Babson College and the Olin College of Engineering.
 He is a trustee of the Noble and Greenough School, the Charles River School, and the Newton Wellesley Hospital.
 His daughter Kate attended The Island School in Fall 2003 and went on to Dartmouth, where she pursued environmental interests, while also serving on The Island School Alumni Advisory Board.
 Ernie’s son Doug attended Island School in Spring 2006, and has secured his 50-ton offshore captain’s license.
 His daughter Molly recently attended The Island School in Spring 2010.
 Ernie competes with the Boston Sledgehammer rowing team.

 Mary Kate Barnes began her business career in the reinsurance industry in New York and Chicago.
-She came to The Lawrenceville School in 1991 at the start of their successful $125M Leadership Campaign.
-At the conclusion of the campaign, in 1997, she was appointed as the first woman director of alumni and development, and a member of the head master’s senior staff.
-Since then Mary Kate has served four head masters at Lawrenceville.
-In addition, she serves on the Bowdoin College Alumni Council, as an advisor to the Friends of Russian Orphans, and in the past, as a class agent and reunion volunteer for Bowdoin.
+She came to The Lawrenceville School in 1991 and at the conclusion of their first campaign, was appointed director of alumni and development, and a member of the Head Master’s senior staff.
+In addition, she has served on the Bowdoin College Alumni Council, as a class agent and reunion volunteer.
 She joined the Cape Eleuthera Foundation board in 2010.
-Mary Kate lives in Lawrenceville with her husband, Dave, and their three daughters, including Emma, a Spring 2009 alumna of The Island School.
+Mary Kate lives in Lawrenceville, NJ with her husband, Dave, and their three daughters, including Emma, a Spring 2009 alumna of The Island School.

-Ken Beal has been a partner at the law firm of Gunster, Yoakley, et al. in West Palm Beach since 1964.
-He is the director of the Whitehall Foundation and the Wells Family Foundation and serves as secretary and trustee of the Caribbean Latin American Action organization.
+Ken Beall has been a partner at the law firm of Gunster, Yoakley, et al. in West Palm Beach since 1964.
+He is the director of the Whitehall Foundation and the Wells Family Foundation.
 His daughter Baret attended The Lawrenceville School during Chris Maxey’s tenure there, and Baret worked at the Deep Creek Middle School during its first two years.

 Elaine (Winky) King has been involved with horses for over thirty years and is currently involved with fundraising for Lovelane Special Needs Horseback Riding Program in Lincoln, MA.
 She is on their board as well as working with the kids and the horses.
 She is also involved with fundraising for the Cotton Bay Foundation, which raises money to help support the communities of South Eleuthera.
 Her family has spent the past ten years visiting South Eleuthera on a regular basis.
 Winky lives in Dover, MA with her husband and they have three children.